A dynamic-kinematic 3D model for density-driven ocean circulation flows: Construction, global well-posedness and dynamics: Model construction

 where $rs$ signifies rescaled.
-Due to the rescaling, the three components of the rescaled velocity functions $ \boldsymbol{u}_{E, rs}$ and $ \boldsymbol{u}_{I, rs}$ are all of order $1$.
-The difference in timescales between the externally-driven velocity $ \boldsymbol{u}_{E, rs}$ and the density-driven velocity $ \boldsymbol{u}_{I, rs}$ is controlled now by the two non-dimensional parameters $Pe$ and $Ra^T$.
-Thus, in the rescaled time units, $1$ is the timescale of eddy diffusion from surface to bottom, $1/Ra^T$ is the timescale of a vertical circulation around the basin, and $1/Pe$ is the timescale of externally-driven velocity contributions; typically, $1 \gg 1/Ra^T \gg 1/Pe$.
-Summarizing, $Ra^T$ is the tuning parameter of the rescaled problem, and the rescaled variable $a_{I, rs}( \left<T\right>, \left<S\right>)$ is the dynamic observable of interest that results from the model.
+All rescaled components of the velocites $ \boldsymbol{u}_{E, rs}$ and $ \boldsymbol{u}_{I, rs}$ are now of order $1$, and defined in the symmetric cube $(0,1)^3$.
+The difference in timescales between the externally-driven velocity $ \boldsymbol{u}_{E, rs}$ and the density-driven velocity $ \boldsymbol{u}_{I, rs}$ is controlled by $Pe$ and $Ra^T$, such that $1$ is the timescale of eddy diffusion from surface to bottom, $1/Ra^T$ is the timescale of a vertical circulation around the basin, and $1/Pe$ is the timescale of externally-driven velocity contributions; typically, $1 \gg 1/Ra^T \gg 1/Pe$.
+Summarizing, $Ra^T$ is the tuning parameter of the rescaled problem (through the free parameter $\Gamma$), and the rescaled variable $a_{I, rs}( \left<T\right>, \left<S\right>)$ is the dynamic observable of interest that results from the model.
 Hereafter we consider the nondimensional problem (and drop the $rs$ subscript), unless indicated otherwise.